Aida de Acosta

 Aida de Acosta Root Breckinridge (July 28, 1884 – May 26, 1962) was an American socialite and aviator.
 She was the first woman to fly a powered aircraft solo.
 In 1903, while in Paris with her mother, she caught her first glimpse of dirigibles.
 She then proceeded to take only three flight lessons, before taking to the sky by herself.

 Later in life, after losing sight in one eye to glaucoma, she became an advocate for improved eye care and was executive director of the first eye bank in America.

 Early life

-Aida was born in the Elberon section of Long Branch, New Jersey, in 1884 to Ricardo de Acosta, a steamship executive of Cuban descent, and Micaela Hernández de Alba y de Alba, reputedly a descendant of the Alba family, famous in the history of Spain as the Dukes of Alba.
+Aida was born in the Elberon section of Long Branch, New Jersey, in 1884 to Ricardo de Acosta, a steamship executive born in Cuba to Spanish parents, and Micaela Hernández de Alba y de Alba, reputedly a descendant of the Alba family, famous in the history of Spain as the Dukes of Alba.
 Among her seven siblings were the writers and socialites Mercedes de Acosta and Rita de Acosta Lydig.